NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/movers.rst

 .. admonition:: A note on 3D simulations

-    If a netCDF file contains currents at all depth levels, the corresponding GridCurrent object will be built to include that information and full 3D simulations can be run.
+    If a netCDF file contains currents at multiple depth levels along with 3-d grid information, the corresponding GridCurrent object will be built to include that information and full 3D simulations can be run.
 If only one depth level is included, it will be assumed to be the surface and used accordingly.
 Wind files should ideally only contain surface (assumed 10 m) winds.

 Random movers
 -------------